Skip to main content

 The Reality of Senior Care Costs in BC

 Senior care in British Columbia isn't cheap.
-Monthly costs range from about $1,600 for subsidized long-term care to $12,000 or more for private-pay in Metro Vancouver.
+Monthly costs range from about $1,600 for publicly funded long-term care to $12,000 or more for private-pay in Metro Vancouver.
 Where your family lands depends on care needs, location, and whether you qualify for subsidies.

 The good news is that BC has more financial help than many families realize.
 Between provincial subsidies, federal benefits, and tax strategies, most families can make care work.
 Even when the numbers feel overwhelming at first, there are paths forward.
 You don't have to figure this out alone.